Marc Augé: Second stage

 The second or European stage, consists of a sequence of three interrelated books: La Traversée du Luxembourg (1985) [Traversing Luxembourg Gardens]; Un ethnologue dans le métro (1986); trs. as In the Metro (2002); and Domaines et Châteaux (1989) [Homes and Palaces].
 In this period of his career, Augé took the novel approach of applying methods developed in the course of fieldwork in Africa to his local Parisian context.
 Augé focused on four key aspects of contemporary Parisian society: (i) the paradoxical increase in the intensity of solitude brought about by the expansion of communications technologies; (ii) the strange recognition that the other is also an ‘I’; (iii) the non-place, the ambivalent space that has none of the familiar attributes of place - for instance, it incites no sense of belonging; (iv) the oblivion and aberration of memory.
-The work in this period emphasises the anthropologist’s own experience in a way that neither the earlier or later work does.
-Augé does this by comparing his own impressions of these places with those produced by some of French literature’s greatest writers.
+The work in this period emphasises the anthropologist’s own experience in a way that neither the earlier nor later work does.
+Augé did this by comparing his own impressions of these places with those produced by some of French literature’s greatest writers.
 What this comparison illustrates is the apparent insuperability of the gap between language and experience.
-Yet it is that very gap, he argues, that his anthropology must be able to close if it is to be of continuing relevance in contemporary society.
+Yet it is that very gap, he argued, that his anthropology must be able to close if it is to be of continuing relevance in contemporary society.

 Third stage

-The third or global stage has so far yielded four books: Non-Lieux, Introduction à une anthropologie de la surmodernité (1992); trs. as Non-Places: Introduction to an Anthropology of Supermodernity (1995); Le Sens des autres: Actualité de l'anthropologie (1994); trs. as A Sense for the Other: The Timeliness and Relevance of Anthropology (1998); Pour une anthropologie des mondes contemporains (1994); trs. as An Anthropology for Contemporaneous Worlds (1998); and La Guerre des rêves: exercises d'ethno-fiction (1997); trs. as The War of Dreams: Exercises in Ethno-Fiction (1999).
+The third or global stage yielded four books: Non-Lieux, Introduction à une anthropologie de la surmodernité (1992); trs. as Non-Places: Introduction to an Anthropology of Supermodernity (1995); Le Sens des autres: Actualité de l'anthropologie (1994); trs. as A Sense for the Other: The Timeliness and Relevance of Anthropology (1998); Pour une anthropologie des mondes contemporains (1994); trs. as An Anthropology for Contemporaneous Worlds (1998); and La Guerre des rêves: exercises d'ethno-fiction (1997); trs. as The War of Dreams: Exercises in Ethno-Fiction (1999).
 Taken together these works comprise an extended meditation on the disparity between observations made in the course of anthropological fieldwork in the first and the second stages of his career.
 It is at least partially the result of Augé's travels—for instance, his concept of the non-place refers to those spaces one typically encounters when travelling such as airports, bus terminals, hotels and so on, which one often only remembers in very generic terms.
 Ultimately, his aim is to theorise globalisation as it is lived in properly global terms; it is also an attempt to reinvigorate the discipline of anthropology as a whole.
 To that end he deploys a number of novel writing techniques, describing the synthetic results as "ethno-novels".